 A little history.

-At PPT we are lucky enough to own our building at 36B Prince Arthur Ave.
-This location is on the nexus of two subway lines and is a cozy, non-sterile space that has served us and our clients well for many years, but it is not without its drawbacks.
+At PPT we are lucky to own our building at 36B Prince Arthur Ave.
+A major benefit of this location is that it’s on two subway lines – St. George station, where the green line meets the yellow.
+The house is a cozy, non-sterile space that has served us and our clients well for many years, but it is not without its drawbacks.
 The building is an old one, purchased over 40 years ago and unfortunately is not accessible to individuals with mobility disabilities.

 We then looked into renovating our existing space to become fully accessible, but it just wasn’t possible, mainly due to financial considerations.
 Because of the design and layout of our building, full accessibility was not simply a matter of installing ramps or an elevator, but would require essentially tearing it down and building something entirely new – the cost and disruption to our clients makes this an impossible option.

 Despite these setbacks, we are determined to offer accessible programming without sacrificing long-term stability of the organization.
 We continue to work to ensure that we can be as accessible as possible to individuals with all sorts of disabilities.

 To meet the needs of clients with mobility disabilities we:

 strive to ensure that our offsite programming is done in accessible spaces

 partner with organizations to provide services in accessible spaces, such as our EdgeWest clinic which is open to any client 13-29 living in Toronto with mobility disabilities